roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "Jesus, Mom.
 That was incredible!
 Comparing what Aunt Marie did to that would be blasphemy.
 You are amazing."

  She was playing with my new hard-on, stroking it, kissing it, sucking it for short moments.
 "How about Penny and your other conquests?"
-Report_Story #3